Maheer96/BaseScript/content/JavaScript/An Introduction.md

 ## Conclusion

-I'm happy you made it here!
 That was a lot to cover for just an introduction to a programming language, but we think it's key to know the groundwork before diving into the learning, especially for a language like JavaScript.
 With that being said, now is a good time to start learning.
 Choose any of the lessons of your choice available in the dropdown menu under 'JavaScript.'

 ```
 # enjoy!